 Antiviral & Other Helpful Defenses

 The flu is a virus which means antibiotics are rendered useless.
 There are, however, a few recommended prescriptions used to help shorten the cycle and lessen the symptoms (the popular brand is Tamiflu®).
-The full list of CDC recommendations can be found here.
 But if you’re less apt to fill a prescription or rely on just a single measure, there are a few natural remedies that can be useful in aiding your immune system to fight off (and sometimes just ease the symptoms) the nasty flu virus.
 As always it is best to consult your doctor before trying home remedies.

-Raw garlic - Eating garlic in its raw state might sound intense (and it definitely can be) but you’ll reap antimicrobial, antiviral and antibiotic benefits (making it good for the cold, flu and many other illnesses, some sources even name garlic a toxin to cancer).
+Raw garlic – Eating garlic in its raw state might sound intense (and it definitely can be) but you’ll reap antimicrobial, antiviral and antibiotic benefits (making it good for the cold, flu and many other illnesses).
 But, it must be eaten raw to get the full benefit.

 Face Steam – Steam your face at home to get nasal passages cleared.
 Thyme, oregano and rosemary – or your favorite essential oils – in boiling water (removed from heat) with a towel over your head can be used.
 Be careful not to touch the pot or put your face in hot or boiling water.
 Breath in the steam for up to 15 minutes.

 Neti Pot – Rinse nasal passages and remove toxins with a neti pot and non-iodized salt, which usually comes with the neti pot.
 Be sure to use warm distilled, sterile or previously boiled to avoid infection.